carleton-spacehogs/bioinformatics-carleton/pages/protocols/week7.md

-# Week 7: Binning Genomes with Anvi’o
+# Week 7: Classifying taxonomy of short reads with mothur

 To be created...